 Those children who are expected to achieve extremely well in a number of subjects are known as ‘Higher Attaining learners’.
 They will show curiosity, autonomy and the determination to take their learning forward in their own direction.
-Children may also demonstrate talents in a specific area including social/leadership and higher order thinking skills.
+Children may also demonstrate talents in a specific area including social/leadership and higher order thinking skills, or have a love for a subject they wish to engage in more fully.

 Higher attaining learners are those pupils who are currently on track to be working at greater depth within the expected standard in either reading, writing or maths; we recognise that children may have an aptitude in other areas of the curriculum including sporting, musical or art achievements.